Klalena/data_stories_of_alena.github.io/_posts/2020-10-09-How-to-Store-Spotify-Data-in-3NF.md

 ```

-Now, let's see what tables we have in `spotify.db`.
+Now, let's see what tables we have in `spotify.db`:

 ```python
 c.execute(